Travel Safety Alerts

 Tourism Australia’s website also has information about safe travel in Australia, including any current travel warnings or advice.

 What to do when visiting Queensland and a natural disaster strikes

-The Queensland Government's Department of Innovation and Tourism Industry Development has produced these valuable resources to help both visitors and tourism businesses when affected by a natural disaster:
+The Queensland Government has produced this valuable resource to help visitors when affected by a natural disaster:

 - The ABC is the nation's largest national broadcaster: www.abc.net.au/local